Farzadlatifeh/DocuFind/README.md

 ## Overview

-DocuFind is a lightweight desktop application that provides a native window interface for document searching and viewing.
+DocuFind is a lightweight desktop application that provides a native window interface for document searching and viewing for .docx, .pdf and .xlsx file formats.
 It combines the power of web technologies (HTML, JavaScript) with Python's desktop GUI capabilities using `webview`.

 ## Features

 - Native desktop window interface
 - Local HTTP server for serving the web interface
-- Document search functionality
+- Document search functionality for both names and file contents
-- Support for multiple document formats (via included libraries)
+- Support for multiple document formats (.docx, .pdf and .xlsx)
 - Cross-platform compatibility
+- Native support for RTL (Persian / Arabic) file name and contents

 ## Technology Stack